 Nature of Violation Amount of Civil Fine 1.
 Carrying on, without a permit, activities in the buffer zone which do not pose an immediate danger to a wetland or watercourse \$ 75.00 2.
 Carrying on, without a permit, activities in the buffer zone which map pose an immediate danger to a wetland or watercourse. \$150.00 3.
 Carrying on, without a permit, activities in a wetland or watercourse which causes limited and/or correctable damage to the wetland or watercourse \$200.00 4.
 Excavating in, filling or draining of any portion of a wetland or watercourse \$750.00 5.
-Carrying on, without a permit, any activity which causes sediment to flow into any wetland or watercourse or otherwise causes the pollution of any portion of a wetland or watercourse. \$750.00 6. \$250.00
+Carrying on, without a permit, any activity which causes sediment to flow into any wetland or watercourse or otherwise causes the pollution of any portion of a wetland or watercourse. \$750.00 6.
+Conduct in an inland- wetland/watercourse, without a permit, of any other regulated activity in a regulated area not listed above. \$250.00